 Day Students: Please apply for practicum or internship at least one semester prior to starting your experience.

-CE/ADP Students: Please apply for practicum or internship at least one module prior to starting your experience.
+Accelerated Degree Program Students: Please apply for practicum or internship at least one module prior to starting your experience.

 Important Contact Information

 |Director of Experiential Learning and the Center for Teaching and Learning Excellence|

 |Email: firstname.lastname@example.org||Email: email@example.com|

 |Fax: 203-672-6669||Fax: 203-773-8984|